shigde/peertube-plugin-shig-live-stream/docker/README.md

 # Docker dev environment

+This is a description of a development environment where you can develop and test the plugin.

 #### Note: shig docker image
 !!
 Please note that there is currently no image available for the Shig instance on Docker Hub.